twitter icon rss icon

 Link to this site

 In most vintages there are four Pinot Noirs produced: Willamette Valley, Reserve, Nuthouse and Spirithouse.
 Nuthouse is a uniquely styled Pinot Noir (nutty if you will) that is intense and bold.
 It takes its name from the original winery which was housed in a previous hazelnut processing plant.
 The primary source of the Nuthouse Pinot Noir is the Lonestar Vineyard.
+Nuthouse Pinot Noir and Chardonnay was first produced in 1992.
 Spirithouse is a more subtle and silky style.
 The name comes from the fact that the current tasting room is housed in the former Dundee City Hall which is said to be inhabited by the ghost of a troubled women (the full story is available on the website).
-A tasting room is located in Dundee, OR at 691 Hwy 99 W. The wines are sold on the website and through numerous retail channels.
-Soles is a champion of screwcaps (the sparkling wines are still closed with cork).
-503-538-8520
+The tasting room is one of the busiest in the state.

 Reviewed Wines